)

 In general, puppies cost more than adult dogs because they’re more in demand.
 That may hold true with Belgian Malinois adopted from shelters and rescues.

 But because of this breed’s unique functions, the opposite is often true with breeders, who typically put a lot of work into socializing and training older puppies and adults before they’re ready for you to buy.
-That’s especially true if you’re purchasing a fully trained service animal or personal protection dog, for example.
-These dogs can cost as much as $200,000 in some cases.
+For example, in some special cases, Belgian Malinois can cost as much as $200,000 if you’re purchasing a fully trained service animal or personal protection dog.

 Common Belgian Malinois health issues

 Belgian Malinois are generally free of many potential health issues that can affect other dogs.
-But they can be prone to certain health concerns common to other large dogs, such as hip dysplasia and progressive retinal atrophy.[5]
-This is especially true if the breeder doesn’t take proper care to screen for health problems before they breed a litter of puppies.
+But they can be prone to certain health concerns common to other large dogs, such as hip dysplasia and progressive retinal atrophy.[6]
+This can happen if the breeder doesn’t take proper care to screen for health problems before they breed a litter of puppies.

 Comparing costs: Belgian Malinois vs. other breeds

 The price range for a Belgian Malinois is similar to other dog breeds.
-Remember, you can easily find examples of dogs with lower prices and higher prices depending on where you look, the dog’s age, and whether it comes from law enforcement lines.
+You can find examples of dogs with lower prices and higher prices depending on where you look, the dog’s age, and whether it comes from law enforcement lines.

 Belgian Malinois FAQs